 Another member of the coveted Associazione Verace Pizza Napoletana is this southern beaches pizza joint.
 It’s a symbol of traditional Neapolitan pizza done right according to old school manuals.
 This covers everything from the calibre of ingredients to the dough preparation.
 The winner?
 You.

-Verace Pizzeria is the winner of the World Pizza Championship Australia and that means their Nepolitana wood fired pizzas are on point when it comes to authenticity.
+Verace Pizzeria is the winner of the World Pizza Championship Australia and that means their Nepolitana wood-fired pizzas are on point when it comes to authenticity.
 Verace holds Certificate 596 from the ‘Associazione Verace Pizza Napoletana’ so their pizzas need to abide by the strict rules of authentic Napolitana pizza.
 Go for the truffle oil pizza and remember to book in advance.

 The cultural eat street that is Enmore Road is hotly contested in Sydney and one of the Italian joints living up to that expectation is Rosso Antico.
-Charred crusted pizzas with just the right amount of puff slide out of the wood fired oven like clock work here.
+Charred crusted pizzas with just the right amount of puff slide out of the wood-fired oven like clockwork here.

 Diners can kick it old school with Caffe Roma in Potts Point.
-The family behind the restaurant have run the place for more than 30 years and it’s become quiet the institution.
+The family behind the restaurant have run the place for more than 30 years and it’s become quite the institution.
 The pizza is what will really draw in the crowds though thanks to their use of fine organic produce and big flavours in every slice.

-9 Kellett St, Potts Point
+Address: 9 Kellett St, Potts Point, 2011

 Pocket Pizza Manly